mkeenan-kdb/qVis/README.md

                                / tile several live views into one window .vis.repl[]                   / open the multiline q editor
 ```

----

-## 🔍 The .vis Workspace Inspector

-`inspect.q` is a self-contained interactive GUI loaded into a live q session.
-Every view runs in the same 33ms timer loop, so data in the window reflects the current state of the session.
-All views share a navigation stack: clicking drills down, `Esc` goes back.
-The window opens at 80% of your display size and is freely resizable by dragging its edges - the canvas is letterboxed/pillarboxed to keep its aspect ratio rather than stretching.

 ### Table Browser (`.vis.tab`)
 Browses any table - in-memory, keyed, splayed, or date-partitioned - without loading it fully into RAM.
 Rows are fetched lazily so even billion-row HDB tables are usable.
 Click a column header to sort ascending or descending (the sort index is kept in memory; the table is never copied - sorts over `.vis.MAXSORT` rows are refused to avoid OOM).
 Click a row to see the full record with all columns untruncated.
 Right-click a cell for a context menu: copy the value, filter the table by it, plot the column, or inspect the row.
 Type `/where-clause` (e.g. `/price>100`) at the command bar to open a filtered view - `Esc` clears it.
 Use `Left`/`Right` arrow keys to page through columns that do not fit the window.